 Tara and George

 Tara and George is a six-part radio series about two rough sleepers in Spitalfields, they’re neighbours (albeit with no homes) in the historic London area where Audrey Gillan lives.
 It was a Falling Tree production for BBC Radio 4.
+Tara and George has been nominated for the prestigious British Press Guild Awards for radio show of the year.
 The Observer made it the number one choice in the top ten radio shows and podcasts for 2018, with the journalist Miranda Sawyer writing about “producer-presenter Audrey Gillan’s beautiful, in-depth series on a couple living on the streets of east London”.
 In her initial review, Miranda said it was “an astonishing piece of work that would not have been broadcast even five years ago”.

 The Times’s Gillian Reynolds said the programmes were ‘compelling’ whilst her colleague on the Sunday Times, Andrew Male, said: “Over the course of two years, Gillan sat down with the middle-aged couple, talking to them in hushed tones about their daily life, their troubled pasts.
 Sometimes funny, often upsetting, never exploitative, these six half-hour episodes give a voice and identity to a silenced, ignored minority.”